KevinLee3627/mwi-item-leaderboard/README.md

 - More human-friendly date ✅ 2023-06-26
 - Ignore cowbells ✅ 2023-06-26
 - Make larger numbers easier to read ✅ 2023-06-26
+- Add links to items from player pages
+- Granite Bludgeon +10 from Houston not showing

 # CHANGELOG